Generative AI

 Writing a case study

 Case studies are not without controversy, and came to prominence via the University of Chicago’s Dept. of Sociology in the early c20th.
-It’s important to make a distinction between case studies as a research method, and sociology as a research discipline.
+It’s therefore important to make a distinction between case studies as a research method, and sociology as a research discipline.

 Choosing a case